-- have an informed knowledge of the history, ideas, sub-disciplines, trends and thinkers in philosophy. - use appropriate forms of philosophical investigation, interpretation, evaluation and argumentation in order to - form a coherent own point of view and application of new knowledge. - give a reproduction of new knowledge and own point of view.
+- have an informed knowledge of ideas, sub-disciplines, trends and thinkers in philosophy. - analyse and crucially judge logical structures, philosophical assumptions, fallacies and argumentation - demonstrate logical thinking skills; - use appropriate forms of philosophical investigation, interpretation, evaluation and argumentation in order to - form a coherent own point of view and application of new knowledge. - give a reproduction of new knowledge and own point of view.